-This post is sponsored by Fabric.com.
+This paper bag waist baby bloomers pattern is sponsored by Fabric.com.

 Cue the ruffles!
 Baby bloomers just never get old!
 I love them in the summertime with a simple onesie and I love them in the winter with tights underneath!
 Classic and essential for any baby girl.
 I partnered with Fabric.com for this post because I love their selection of cottons.
 They have every single solid, every single floral and everything in between!